Hashirahmad996/java-application-deploy-on-aws/project guide/guide.md

 generated](https://github.com/Hashirahmad996/java-application-deploy-on-aws/blob/master/project%20guide/images/bastion_ec2.PNG)

 - **App_VPC**:
-  VPC and Route tables should be created as follows:
   - 1 public subnet and various private subnets are created.
   - 2 AZs are used for high availability for tomcat and nginx instances.
   - Corresponding AZs (public and private) are required for NLBs to balance traffic.